 But what about outbound email?

-We need to have monitors not only on inbound emails that protect from things like ransomware, but we also need to have outbound monitors as well, so we don’t become propagators of these malicious emails.
+You need to have monitors not only on inbound emails that protect from things like ransomware, but also have outbound monitors as well, so you don’t become propagators of these malicious emails.

 Get ahead of these potential threats and have an outbound mail filter.

-While we're talking about email, let's be honest, at the end of the day, no mail filter is going to stop 100% of the attempts to reach your data.
+While we're talking about email, we need to be realistic and acknowledge that no mail filter is going to stop 100% of the attempts to reach your data.

-A good mail filter combined with some end user training will prepare your firm to avoid the worst when it comes to email.
+A good mail filter combined with some end user training will help prepare your firm to avoid the worst!

 There’s no way around it.
 Your on-line business-critical data needs to be protected with multi-factor authentication.